ansible/ansible/rst/examples.rst

 the remote nodes will be terminated.

 Any module other than :ref:`copy` or :ref:`template` can be backgrounded.
-Typically you'll be backgrounding shell commands or software upgrades only.
+Typically you'll be backgrounding long-running shell commands or software upgrades only.